 It left me feeling lonely, sad, and incapable of many of my roles in life that make me who I am: mom, friend, entrepreneur.

 I needed it.
-I needed a break from parenting and taking care of another person, from constant cleaning and picking up an endless trail of toys that extend throughout our little condo.
+I needed a break from parenting and taking care of another person, from constant cleaning and picking up an endless trail of toys that extend throughout our condo.
 A break from cooking meals, from planning and thinking about what’s coming next and the mental exhaustion that comes with making one countless decisions after another.